 Ivanka Trump did not mention comprehensive legislation to ban assault weapons or the anti-immigrant rhetoric used by her father in numerous public statements, rhetoric that critics call racist — as The Inquisitr has reported — and say gives strong encouragement to "white nationalism," as ABC News reported.

-Twitter users had no patience with Trump’s call for the “Red Flag” laws while she ignored what those critics say is her own father’s role in creating an environment that fosters mass shootings by white nationalists."We need a president that's not a racist," wrote another Twitter user.
+Twitter users had no patience with Trump's call for the "Red Flag" laws while she ignored what those critics say is her own father's role in creating an environment that fosters mass shootings by white nationalists."We need a president that's not a racist," wrote another Twitter user.
 Another wrote that the real problem was allowing mentally ill individuals to "GET ANY KIND OF GUN THEY WANT."

 Author Tony Posnanski, a frequent critic of Trump on Twitter, reminded Trump's elder daughter that while all countries have citizens with mental health issues, "only one has a gun issue."
 Posnanski concluded this tweet with some blunt use of profanity directed at the 37-year-old White House adviser.